diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Updates `from any particular client` are applied in the order that they are sent.
 This means that if a client updates the znode z to the value a, and in a later operation, it updates z to the value b, then no client will ever see z with value a after it has seen it with value b (if no other updates are made to z).
 2. Atomicity
 3. Single system image
 A client will see the same view of the system, regardless of the server it connects to.
-This means that if a client connects to a new server during the same session, it will not see an older state of the system than the one it saw with the previous server.
+This means that if a client connects to a new server `during the same session`, it will not see an older state of the system than the one it saw with the previous server.
 When a server fails and a client tries to connect to another in the ensemble, `a server that is behind the one that failed will not accept connections from the client until it has caught up with the failed server`.
 4. Durability
 Once an update has succeeded, it will persist and will not be undone.
 This means updates will survive server failures.
 5. Timeliness